-Contingent liabilities Litigation against Centlec (SOC) Ltd vs Rakhoabane- Litigation against Centlec (SOC) Ltd = 50 000 relating restoration of electricity.
-Litigations of Centlec (SOC) Ltd vs RR Burger - Litigation against Centlec (SOC) Ltd 50 000 50 000 relating to fines levied on tampering of electricity.
+Contingent liabilities Litigations of Centlec (SOC) Ltd vs RR Burger - Litigation against Centlec (SOC) Ltd 50 000 50 000 relating to fines levied on tampering of electricity.
 Litigations of Centlec (SOC) Ltd vs RPS Engineering - Litigation against Centlec (SOC) Ltd 7 000 000 7 000 000 relating to payments.
-Litigations of Centlec (SOC) Ltd vs Jimmy Roos School and one other - Litigation relating - 1 300 000 to damages caused by fire.
-Litigation of Centlec (SOC) Ltd vs Van Niekerk- Litigation relating to damages suffered 200 000 200 000 due to Centlec employees negligence.
-Litigation of Centlec (SOC) Ltd vs Mokhele - Litigation relating to damages due to = 150 000 Centlec employee negligent driving.
-Litigation of Centlec (SOC) Ltd vs De Villiers and others- Litigation relating to prohibiting - 200 000 Centlec from disconnecting electricity.
-Litigations of Centlec (SOC) Ltd vs Pudumo- Litigation relating to repayment of an 50 000 50 000 amount paid by the plaintiff in respect of a quotation for tampering Litigations of Centlec (SOC) Ltd vs Makola- Litigation relating to repayment of an 50 000 50 000 amount paid by the plaintiff in respect of a quotation for tampering Litigations of Centlec (SOC) Ltd vs Vuyani Security Services - Litigation against Centlec 750 000 750 000 (SOC) Ltd contesting the service provider contract termination by Centlec (SOC) Ltd due to alleged non-service delivery by Vuyani Security Services.
-Litigations of Centlec (SOC) Ltd vs IMATU obo Mkhwane - Litigation relating to the - 900 000 review application that was withdrawn on the 6th of April 2018.
-L Masepole and 3 others vs Centlec (SOC) Ltd .
-Litigation relating to declaring the 500 000 500 000 revocation of their promotion unlawful.
+Litigations of Centlec (SOC) Ltd vs Jimmy Roos School and one other - Litigation relating 1 300 000 - to damages caused by fire.
+Litigation of Centlec (SOC) Ltd vs Van Niekerk - Litigation relating to damages suffered - 200 000 due to Centlec employees negligence.
+Litigations of Centlec (SOC) Ltd vs Pudumo - Litigation relating to repayment of an - 50 000 amount paid by the plaintiff in respect of a quotation for tampering Litigations of Centlec (SOC) Ltd vs Makola - Litigation relating to repayment of an 50 000 50 000 amount paid by the plaintiff in respect of a quotation for tampering Litigations of Centlec (SOC) Ltd vs Vuyani Security Services - Litigation against Centlec - 750 000 (SOC) Ltd contesting the service provider contract termination by Centlec (SOC) Ltd due to alleged non-service delivery by Vuyani Security Services.
+L Masepole and 3 others vs Centlec (SOC) Ltd. Litigation relating to declaring the 500 000 500 000 revocation of their promotion unlawful.
 SAMWU OBO M N Zweni vs Centlec (SOC) Ltd litigation relates to unfair labour 1 500 000 1 500 000 practice.
-Litigations of Centlec (SOC) Ltd vs H Potgieter .
-1 120 771 5 448 570 Litigations of Centlec (SOC) Ltd vs Van den Berg and 5 others - Litigation against Centlec 7 000 000 7 000 000 (SOC) Ltd relating to a claim for damages suffered as a result of a veldt fire allegedly caused by Centlec (SOC) Ltd. Litigations of Centlec (SOC) Ltd vs LP Mkhwane - Litigation relating to a claim for 2 500 000 - outstanding salaries since the finalisation of the arbitration hearing against Centlec (SOC) Ltd. Litigations of Centlec (SOC) Ltd vs Roberts - Litigation relating to a rescission application 30 000 - and instruction to oppose the matter.
-Litigations of Centlec (SOC) Ltd vs KM Moroole - Litigation relating to a summons for a 100 000 - motor vehicle accident that occurred.
-Litigations of Centlec (SOC) Ltd vs Combrinck - Action instituted against Centlec and 50 000 - MMM due to improper disconnection.
-Litigations of Centlec (SOC) Ltd vs T Gaba - Litigation relating to an unfair dismissal 250 000 - claim at the SALGBC.
-Litigations of Centlec (SOC) Ltd vs T Matshepe - Litigation relating to an unfair dismissal 250 000 - claim at the SALGBC.
-Litigations of Centlec (SOC) Ltd vs R Molatedi - Litigation relating to an urgent 40 000 - application on ex parte basis obtained against Centlec for reconnection of electricity meter premised on Spoliation.
+Litigations of Centlec (SOC) Ltd vs H Potgieter.
+1 120 771 1 120 771 Litigations of Centlec (SOC) Ltd vs Van den Berg and 5 others - Litigation against Centlec 7 000 000 7 000 000 (SOC) Ltd relating to a claim for damages suffered as a result of a veldt fire allegedly caused by Centlec (SOC) Ltd. 2 500 000 Litigations of Centlec (SOC) Ltd vs LP Mkhwane - Litigation relating to a claim for - 2 500 000 outstanding salaries since the finalisation of the arbitration hearing against Centlec (SOC) Ltd. 20.000 20.000 Litigations of Centlec (SOC) Ltd vs Roberts - Litigation relating to a rescission application 30 000 30 000 and instruction to oppose the matter.
+100 000 100 000 Litigations of Centlec (SOC) Ltd vs KM Moroole - Litigation relating to a summons for a motor vehicle accident.
+100 000 100 000 Litigations of Centlec (SOC) Ltd vs Combrinck - Action instituted against Centlec and 50 000 50 000 MMM due to improper disconnection.
+50 000 50 000 Litigations of Centlec (SOC) Ltd vs T Gaba - Litigation relating to an unfair dismissal 250 000 claim at the SALGBC.
+250 000 Litigations of Centlec (SOC) Ltd vs T Matshepe - Litigation relating to an unfair dismissal - 250 000 claim at the SALGBC.
+200 000 Litigations of Centlec (SOC) Ltd vs R Molatedi - Litigation relating to an urgent - 40 000 application on ex parte basis obtained against Centlec for reconnection of electricity meter premised on Spoliation.
+Litigations of Centlec (SOC) Ltd vs Bluese Garments CC and Wilrand Trading CC - - 35 000 Litigation relating to Bluese Garments CC obtaining a Garnishee order against Centlec, for payment to be made by Centlec to Bluese in respect of the judgment obtained by Bluese against Wilrand Trading CC.
+Litigations of Centlec (SOC) Ltd vs MJ Makofane - Litigation relating to restoration of 50 000 50 000 electricity supply and damages.

-(Registration number 2003/011612/30) Financial Statements for the year ended 30 June 2019
+(Registration number 2003/011612/30) Financial Statements for the year ended 30 June 2020